opengisch/QField-docs/documentation/how-to/navigation.md

 ## Setting a destination point
 :material-tablet-android:{ .device-icon } Fieldwork

 QField offers several methods to set a navigation destination point.
-A quick way is to simply tap and hold on any part of the map and select the *Set Coordinates as Destination* action within the popped up menu.
+A quick way is to simply tap and hold on any part of the map and select the *Set as Destination* action within the popped up menu.

 !![](../assets/images/navigation-add-from-touch.png)